Product

 Why is ACV a Meaningful Metric?

-On its own, ACV doesn’t provide much information because the average contract size in any individual business depends on the business concept and target audience.
+ACV doesn’t provide much information on its own because the average contract size in any individual business depends on the business concept and target audience.

 SaaS companies focusing on B2B will have higher annual contract values than businesses focused on B2C, as ordinary consumers won’t pay thousands per month for services.
 But because of the value they can generate with those tools, companies have little issue paying thousands per year to companies like Salesforce or Microsoft.

+Attracting millions of users allows B2C businesses like Netflix and Spotify to build massive companies on an ACV of less than $200.
 High or low, ACV has little impact on your business, except that it’s harder to build a massive company when your products command smaller (sub-$500) annual contracts.

-ACV is a key metric that is an is an excellent indicator of marketing efficiency and profitability when linked to other metrics like customer acquisition cost (CAC) and customer lifetime value (LTV).
-These add essential information to your startup as they show you how much revenue you generate per year per customer contract.
+ACV is a key metric that is an excellent indicator of marketing efficiency and profitability when linked to other metrics like customer acquisition cost (CAC) and customer lifetime value (LTV).
+These metrics add essential information to your startup as they show you how much revenue you generate per year per customer contract.

 How to Calculate ACV